-In this post, we will cover the use of excel for financial analysis.
+In this post, we will cover the use of Excel for finance.

 Let me answer your why’s and what’s?